qinlili23333/EpubSanitizer/README.md

 So I made this project to fix the common problems in EPUB files, and make them more comply with standard.

 The standard I follow is the latest Epub 3 standard, which currently is 3.3.
+Although you can supply with `--epubVer=2` to avoid upgrading Epub 2 to 3, but this project is not designed to output Epub 2 compatible file as this flag only disable some sanitization which is only required since Epub 3.
+PR for better Epub 2 is welcome, but is not my current focus.

 ## Project structure